VaclavElias/stride-website-next/wiki/Content.md

 # Content Updates

-If you want to update the website, please follow the instructions below.
+If you want to contribute and update the website, please follow the instructions below.

 Small updates can be done directly in the GitHub web interface, for bigger updates the local development environment is required, which is described in the [Installation](Installation) section.